elmoghany/DDPM-Denoising-Diffusion-Probabilistic-Model/README.md

 1st term ϵ is the network current output

-2nd term ϵθ is the network predicted output multiplied by the forward process
+2nd term ϵθ is the network predicted output multiplied by the equation of forward process